shugonta/tweetsharp/README.md

 ```

 #### OAuth Delegation with Echo
-Twitter provides OAuth Echo support, which allows you to use other services like TwitPic by delegating the user's existing credentials.
-TweetSharp uses [Hammock](http://hammockrest.com) both internally and as a tool for you to make delegated requests.
-This example shows how you would use TweetSharp and Hammock together to post an image on TwitPic using OAuth.
+Twitter provides OAuth Echo support, which allows you to use other services like TwitPic by
+delegating the user's existing credentials.
+TweetSharp uses [Hammock](http://github.com/danielcrenna/hammock)
+both internally and as a tool for you to make delegated requests.
+This example shows how you would use
+TweetSharp and Hammock together to post an image on TwitPic using OAuth.
+You could use any HTTP client
+as long as you add the same request meta-data.

 ```csharp
 using TweetSharp;